Xyinkl/MeowWiki/Cats_Protection_Essential_Guide/EG14_Cats_and_people.md

 Asthma and eczema sufferers may find that their symptoms are exacerbated by the presence of an allergen.

-Am I allergic to cats?
+Am I allergic to cats? 我是否对猫过敏？

 It is fairly obvious that some people are allergic to cats because they have an almost immediate reaction to a cat entering a room.
 In other cases it may not be so easy to tell, particularly if someone is allergic to more than one trigger in their environment.